MicrosoftDocs/azure-docs/articles/virtual-desktop/troubleshoot-agent.md

 ### Reinstall the WVD Agent and Bootloader.

-1. Login to your VM as an administrator and go to this link [here](https://docs.microsoft.com/azure/virtual-desktop/create-host-pools-powershell#register-the-virtual-machines-to-the-windows-virtual-desktop-host-pool).
+1. Log in to your VM as an administrator and go to this link [here](https://docs.microsoft.com/azure/virtual-desktop/create-host-pools-powershell#register-the-virtual-machines-to-the-windows-virtual-desktop-host-pool).
 2. Download the *Windows Virtual Desktop Agent* and the *Windows Virtual Desktop Agent Bootloader* that are linked in parts 2 and 3 under *Register the virtual machines to the Windows Virtual Desktop host pool*.

    > [!div class="mx-imgBorder"]
    > ![Screenshot of agent and bootloader download page](media/agent-bootloader-download.PNG)

-3. Right click the downloaded installers (both the agent and the bootloader).
+3. Right-click the downloaded installers (both the agent and the bootloader).
 4. Select *Properties*.
 5. Select *Unblock*.
 6. Select *Ok*.
 This will allow your system to trust the installer.
-7. Run the agent installer by double clicking it.
+7. Run the agent installer by double-clicking it.
 8. When the installer asks you for the registration token, paste the registration key from your clipboard.

    > [!div class="mx-imgBorder"]
    > ![Screenshot of pasted registration token](media/pasted-registration-token.PNG)

-9. Run the bootloader installer by double clicking it.
+9. Run the bootloader installer by double-clicking it.
 10. Go to the *Overview* page for the host pool that your VM is in in the [Azure Portal](https://portal.azure.com).
 11. Go to the *Session Hosts* tab to see the list of all session hosts in that host pool.
 12. You should now see the session host registered in the host pool with the status *Available*.